-Oil producers are walking 'a tight rope’ to match surging fuel demand
+Oil producers are 'treading a tight rope’ to match surging fuel demand

-The climb in crude prices coincided with a planned meeting of OPEC oil producers and some non-OPEC partners.
+The climb in crude prices coincided with a planned meeting of Organization of the Petroleum Exporting Countries oil producers and some non-OPEC partners.
 The meetings started Thursday in Vienna, with a key supply decision deferred to the following day.

 But petroleum industry analysts say Thursday’s movement is more of a ridge in the broader, 18-month climb from early pandemic lows.